Fossil fuel divestment drives debate on our energy future away from its current parlous state

 But, divestment does drive debate on our energy future away from its current parlous state.
 That’s why it’s important to mark this important milestone in the campaign’s three-year history and celebrate Global Divestment Day this weekend.

 Tom Hayes is an Oxford City Councillor.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.